-- DVS website: - SCHEV website: - State Approving Agency for Veterans Education and Training eVeterin listserve; - Virginia public college and university websites and catalogues;

-- Information is published in "Opportunities: Preparing for College Guide and Workbook."
+- DVS website; - SCHEV website: - State Approving Agency for Veterans Education and Training eVeterin listserve; - Virginia public college and university websites and catalogues; - Information is published in "Opportunities: Preparing for college guide and workbook."
 SCHEV partners with ECMC (Educational Credit Management Corporation) to produce and update this publication annually.
-Printed copies are distributed to students and guidance counselors free of charge through public and private high schools in Virginia.
+Printed copies are distributed to students and

+- guidance counselors free of charge through public and private high schools in Virginia.
 An electronic version of the guide is also posted on the SCHEV website; - Meetings with college and university officials.
-DVS provides information and training annually on military and veteran education benefits, including VMSDEP; - DVS-developed VMSDEP informational brochure, distributed through a variety of channels (colleges and universities, high school career fairs, veterans conferences, online, etc.); and - Direct outreach to veterans whose disability rating and period of service would potentially make their dependents eligible for VMSDEP benefits: - These veterans are identified through a review of all new rating decisions for Virginia veterans promulgated by the U.S. Department of Veterans Affairs (VA) Roanoke Regional Office; - In Fiscal Year 2015, approximately 756 Veterans were identified whose period of service and level of disability met VMSDEP requirements, making their spouse and qualifying children potentially eligible for VMSDEP benefits; - o DVS notified these veterans directly about the VMSDEP and offered assistance with the VMSDEP application process.
+DVS provides information and training annually on military and veteran education benefits, including VMSDEP; - DVS-developed VMSDEP informational brochure, distributed through a variety of channels (colleges and universities, high school career fairs, veterans conferences, etc.); and - Direct outreach to veterans whose disability rating and period of service would potentially make their dependents eligible for VMSDEP benefits: - These veterans are identified through a review of all new rating decisions for Virginia veterans promulgated by the U.S. Department of Veterans Affairs (USDVA) Roanoke Regional Office; - In Fiscal Year 2016, 606 veterans were identified whose period of service and level of disability met VMSDEP requirements, making their spouse and qualifying children potentially eligible for VMSDEP benefits; - DVS notified these veterans directly about the VMSDEP and offered assistance with the VMSDEP application process.